 A monthly newsletter which summarises recent key cases and legal developments relating to construction law issues.

-A monthly newsletter, which provides practical information on topical issues affecting building, engineering and energy sectors.
+A regular newsletter, which provides practical information on topical issues affecting building, engineering and energy sectors.

 A newsletter which provides practical information regarding international legal and commercial developments in construction and energy.